eclipse-edc/docs/developer/wip/for-contributors/control-plane/policy-monitor.md

 # The Policy Monitor

 Some transfer types, once accepted by the `provider`, never reach the `COMPLETED` state.
-Streaming and HTTP transfers in consumer pull scenario are a couple of examples of transfer types that never complete.
-In those scenario the transfer will stay active (`STARTED`) until it gets terminated either manually by using the transfer processes [management API](./entities.md#7-transfer-processes) or automatically by the policy monitor, if it has been configured in the EDC runtime.
+Streaming and HTTP transfers in consumer pull scenario are examples of this.
+In those scenarios the transfer will remain active (`STARTED`) until it gets terminated either manually by using the transfer processes [management API](./entities.md#7-transfer-processes), or automatically by the policy monitor, if it has been configured in the EDC runtime.

 The policy monitor (`PolicyMonitorManager`) is a component that watches over on-going transfers on the provider side and ensures that the associated policies are still valid.
 The default implementation of the policy monitor is built on top of the [EDC state machine](./programming-primitives.md#1-state-machines) and tracks the monitored transfer processes in it's own entity `PolicyMonitorEntry` stored in the `PolicyMonitorStore`.